A general method for lower bounds on fluctuations of random variables: Theory

 What is implicit in the above discussion is that while an upper bound on the variance gives an upper bound on the order of fluctuations by Chebychev's inequality, a lower bound on the variance cannot be used on its own for demonstrating a lower bound on the order of fluctuations.
+For example, one can easily construct a sequence of random variables which converge in probability to a deterministic constant, but whose variances stay bounded away from zero.
+In such an example, it is unreasonable to say that the fluctuations do not tend to zero.
 In the absence of a simple numerical measure for lower bounds on fluctuations, the following definition looks reasonable. \begin{defn} Let $\{X_n\}_{n\ge 1}$ be a sequence of random variables and let $\{\delta_n\}_{n\ge 1}$ be a sequence of positive real numbers.
 We will say that $X_n$ has fluctuations of order at least $\delta_n$ if there are positive constants $c_1$ and $c_2$ such that for all large $n$, and for all $-\infty < a\le b<\infty$ with $b-a\le c_1 \delta_n$, $\pp(a\le X_n\le b) \le 1-c_2$. \end{defn} In other words, $X_n$ has fluctuations of order at least $\delta_n$ if it is impossible to construct a sequence of intervals $I_n$, such that $I_n$ has length of order $\delta_n$ and $\pp(X_n\in I_n)\to 1$ as $n\to \infty$.
 It is easy to see that if $\delta_n^{-1}X_n$ tends to a non-degenerate limit in distribution, then $X_n$ has fluctuations of order at least $\delta_n$ according to the above definition.
 It is also easy to see that if $X_n$ has fluctuations of order $\delta_n$ according to the above definition, then $\var(X_n)$ is at least of order $\delta_n^2$ (but not vice versa).

 Definition \ref{lowdef} is closely related to the notion of concentration functions introduced by~\citet{levy37}.
 The concentration function $f$ of a random variable $X$ is defined as

 In the language of concentration functions, Definition \ref{lowdef} can be restated as follows: A sequence of random variables $\{X_n\}_{n\ge 1}$, with concentration functions $\{f_n\}_{n\ge 1}$, has fluctuations of order at least $\delta_n$ as $n\to \infty$ if for some $c>0$,